Performing a Genome Scan

 Mouse3145 07/15/2008 12/10/2007

-Sex is potential covariate.
+Sex is a potential covariate.
 It is a good idea to always include sex in any analysis.
+Even if you perform an ANOVA and think that sex is not important, it doesn’t hurt to add in one extra degree of freedom to your model.
 Examples of other covariates might be age, diet, treatment, or experimental batch.
 It is worth taking time to identify covariates that may affect your results.

 R